A-Growing (He's Young But He's Daily A-Growing) [Laws O35]

 It should be noted that in none of these cases was the younger husband the *first* spouse of the older wife.
 All four queens had been married before (though it is possible that Arthur and Katherine had not consummated their marriage; this at least was the argument that was given to the Pope to make the marriage between Henry and Katherine legal; Williamson, p.
 76).
 Thus in no case was the wife really a spinster.
 And all four husbands were old enough to consummate the marriage at once (though Geoffrey of Anjou was barely so), and none of the husbands died soon after -- though Emma of Normandy, who died in 1052, outlived Canute by 17 years (and her son Harthecanute by ten); Eleanor of Aquitaine, as noted, outlived Henry II by 15; and Matilda, who died 1167, outlived Geoffrey by 16 years; only Katherine of Aragon, who died in 1533, predeceased her husband.

 There was one later case in which the wife had not had a previous husband: Mary Tudor, at 37, married the future Philip II of Spain in 1554 (Ashley, pp. 638-640).
 Although he was about ten years younger than she was (Prescott, p.
 397), he was already a widower (and would end up marrying four times; Smith, p.
 163).
 But although she loved him desperately (quite literally), the feeling was not returned; Prescott, p.
 397, says he spent the first year after their marriage in a "ceaseless and apparently convincing simulation of love."
-After that year of play-acting, he quit trying, although he continued to take advantage of their love.
+After that year of play-acting, he quit trying, although he continued to take advantage of her love.
 In any case, although Mary at one time convinced herself she was pregnant, she had no children.

 Another instance, involving high royalty although not the actual king or queen, came after the Stuart succession.
 Arabella Stuart (1575-1615), who had been the heir of James VI and I until that king had children, clandestinely (and voluntarily) married William Seymour (1587-1660), who was thirteen years her junior (Macalpine/Hunter, p.
 213).
 James -- who had already repressed one plot made on her behalf, although she was no part of it (Magnuson, p.
-409n) -- was concerned by the fact that both she and her husband had English royal blood, and responded by throwing her in the tower in 1611.
+409n) -- was concerned by the fact that both she and her husband had English royal blood, and responded by throwing her in the Tower in 1611.

 He may have had a point, since the marriage seems to have been Somerset's idea; Magnuson, p.
 378n., thinks Arabella accepted his proposal because she was middle-aged and running short of prospects.
 I wonder if it might not have been some sort of psychological side-effect of all the time she spent with her captive cousin, Mary Queen of Scots (Magnuson, pp. 377-278).
 In any case, she died in the Tower, perhaps of the effects of porphyria (Macalpine/Hunter, pp. 217-218, although given the vagueness of the data, I think her problem might have been as mundane as shingles), in 1615 (Magnusson, pp. 318n., 378n.).